iluwatar/java-design-patterns/facade/README.md

 ---
-title: "Facade Design Pattern in Java: Simplifying Complex Systems"
+title: "Facade Pattern in Java: Simplifying Complex System Interfaces"
+shortTitle: Facade
 description: "Learn how to implement the Facade Design Pattern in Java to create a unified interface for complex subsystems.
 Simplify your code and enhance maintainability with practical examples and use cases."
 category: Structural
 language: en